industrial-edge/vision-connector-sdk-and-plugin-examples/README.md

     - Integrate the camera vendor's API and ensure compatibility with the Vision Connector.

 4. **Build the Connector**
-    - Use the utility scripts in `src/requirements` to install necessary dependencies.
+    - For local build: Use the utility scripts in `src/requirements` to install necessary dependencies.
-    - Follow the instructions in the [Installing the connector](docs/creating_and_using_a_custom_camera_connector.md#installing-the-connector) section to build the connector.
+    - Follow the instructions in the [Preparing Package Structure and Installation](docs/creating_and_using_a_custom_camera_connector.md#preparing-package-structure-and-installation) section to build the connector.

 5. **Package the Connector**
     - Package the connector as described in the [Packaging the connector](docs/creating_and_using_a_custom_camera_connector.md#packaging-the-connector) section.